What is Nationalism? Definition, History, and Significance

 • Sovereignty: Advocating for independent nation-states capable of making autonomous decisions.

-• Cultural Preservation: Preserve and promote the cultural heritage and traditions of a nation, safeguarding them from external influences.
+• Cultural Preservation: Preserve and promote the cultural heritage and traditions of a nation, hence protecting them from external influences.

 • National Unity: Foster unity among their people, transcending regional, ethnic, or religious differences, to form a cohesive national identity.